programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 We hope that we have shown that the application of computer vision techniques in the humanities not only benefits humanists but, being trained to take (historical) difference, complexity and contingency into account, humanists in turn could support the development of these techniques, by helping to determine the optimal scale and best categories of the legend of the map of computer vision.

-## Further Reading and Resources
+# Further Reading and Resources

 You have come to the end of this two-part lesson introducing deep learning-based computer vision methods.
 This section will briefly review some of the topics we have covered and suggest a few resources that may help you explore this topic further.

-Part one of this two-part lesson started with an example showing how computer vision methods could classify advert images into two categories.
+Part 1 of this two-part lesson started with an example showing how computer vision methods could classify advert images into two categories.
 Even this relatively simple task of putting images into a few categories can be a powerful tool for both research applications and the data management activities surrounding research.
-Part one went on to discuss - at a high level - how the deep learning model 'learns' from data, as well as discussing the potential benefits of using transfer-learning.
+Part 1 went on to discuss - at a high level - how the deep learning model 'learns' from data, as well as discussing the potential benefits of using transfer-learning.

 Part two covered more of the steps involved in a deep learning pipeline.
 These steps included: initial exploration of the training data and the labels, a discussion of the most appropriate metric to evaluate how well our model is performing, and a closer look at how images are represented inside the deep learning model.
 An evaluation of our model's results showed that some of our labels performed better than others, showing the importance of thinking carefully about your data and treating the 'pipeline' as an iterative process.

 The below section suggests some useful sources for further learning.
 A fuller list is available on the GitHub repository accompanying this lesson.

-### Resources
+## Resources

 - [fast.ai](https://perma.cc/FY9M-LJMG) has a range of resources including free online courses covering [deep learning](https://perma.cc/CL7B-94GH), [natural language processing](https://perma.cc/PKF4-C3AC), and [ethics](https://perma.cc/D42B-D7T8), a [book](https://perma.cc/4VFV-9B3M), and a [discussion forum](https://perma.cc/FSF6-JWPF).
 These courses have the aim of making deep learning accessible, but do dive into important details.
 The 'top down' approach to learning in these lessons was inspired by the approach taken in the fastai courses.